scummvm/scummvm/doc/docportal/settings/audio.rst

 .. _talkspeed:

 Subtitle speed
 	Adjusts the length of time that the subtitles are displayed on screen.
-The lower the speed is set, the longer the subtitles are displayed.
+The higher the value, the longer the subtitles are displayed.

 	*talkspeed*